waldesem/Web-Personal-DB/README.md

 ```

 To build the code in the static directory flask app, first comment/uncomment the lines `server` in /Web-Personal-DB/frontend/src/utilities/utils.ts
-Then run the following command in your terminal:
+Then run the command in terminal:
 ```
 npm run build
 ```